 The population bases from which death rates shown in this report are computed are prepared by the U.S. Bureau of the Census.
-Rates for 1940, 1950, 1960, 1970, and 1980 are based on the population enumerated as of April 1 in the censuses for those years.
-Rates for all other years use the estimated midyear (July 1) population.
-Death rates for the United States, individual States, and SMSA's are based on the total resident populations of the respective areas.
+Rates for 1940, 1950, 1960, 1970, 1980, and 1990 are based on the population enumerated as of April 1 in the censuses for those years Rates for all other years use the estimated midyear (July 1) population.
+Death rates for the United States, individual States, and Metropolitan areas are based on the total resident populations of the respective areas.
 Except as noted, these populations exclude the Armed Forces abroad but include the Armed Forces stationed in each area.

-The resident populations of the birth- and deathregistration States for 1900-32 and of the United States for 1900-89 are shown in table 7-1.
+The resident populations of the birth-and deathregistration States for 1900-32, and of the United States for 1900-90, and revised populations for 1981-89 are shown in table 7-1.
 In addition, the population including Armed Forces abroad is shown for the United States.
-Table E lists the sources for these populations.
+Table G lists the sources for these populations.